cloudflare/cloudflare-docs/products/firewall/src/content/recipes/challenge-bad-bots.md

 Static resources are protected by default when you create **Firewall Rules** using `cf.bot_management.score`.

 To exclude static resources, include <code class="InlineCode">not (cf.botManagement.staticResource)</code> as part of your Firewall Rule.
-For more details, see [Static resource protection](https://developers.cloudflare.com/bots/about/static-resources).
+For more details, refer to [Static resource protection](https://developers.cloudflare.com/bots/about/static-resources).

 ### Additional considerations

 From there, you could customize your Firewall Rules based on specific request paths (`/login` or `/signup`), common traffic patterns, or many other characteristics.

-Just make sure to set aside time to review [Bot Analytics](https://developers.cloudflare.com/bots/bot-analytics/bm-subscription) and [Firewall Events](https://developers.cloudflare.com/waf/analytics) to see if your rules need additional tuning.
+Just make sure to set aside time to review [Bot Analytics](https://developers.cloudflare.com/bots/bot-analytics/bm-subscription) and [Firewall Events](https://developers.cloudflare.com/waf/analytics) to check if your rules need additional tuning.